iomete/iom-docs/glossary/data-mart.md

 ---
-title: Data Mart - Curated Databases for Targeted Analytics
+title: Data Mart
-description: Explore the concept of a data mart, a curated database designed to meet the specific needs of a single data team, community, or business line.
-Learn about the characteristics, types, benefits, challenges, and how the Data Lakehouse addresses these challenges by providing a unified platform with security and governance.
+description: A data mart is a curated database designed to serve the specific needs of a single data team, community, or line of business, such as the marketing or engineering department.
 ---

 # Data Mart